Conversation with a ghost.

-Her dreamy eyes and the warm expression on her face however, betrayed no scorn at all.
+Her dreamy eyes and the warm expression on her face, however, betrayed no scorn at all.

-I was stunned and I felt a near irresistible urge to take her into my arms, only more than likely, I would only have grasped fresh air considering I had not even felt her kisses.
+I was stunned and I felt a nearly irresistible urge to take her into my arms, only more than likely, I would only have grasped fresh air considering I had not even felt her kisses.
 ‘My poor Ariane,’ I said, ‘whatever may have happened to me, it pales in comparison to your fate.

 ‘Well, that may be a matter of opinion,’ she answered ominously.